EvilSquirrelGuy/EvilSquirrelGuy/README.md

 + Currently working on v0.0.4 of Souls of the Forest
 #   To Alpha Testers: Keep submitting bug reports and suggestions

-+ Working on AdminHax, but since it's private, this will be removed when i can remember
++ Might release SquirrelClient, but probably not, stay tuned guys
 ```

 #### Message